DevMountain/react-intro-class/README.md

 * If you don't have `create-react-app` installed, do so by running `sudo npm install -g create-react-app`.
 * Run `create-react-app app`in the root directory. ( This will create a folder called app )
 * Open the newly created `app` folder in your editor.
-* Make sure to move the calculator.png image into the app folder!
+* Make sure to move the calculator.png image into the app folder once it's been created!

 ## Step 1